Model fairness

 Consider the cautionary tale Automated Inference on Criminality using Face Images (Wu and Zhang 2016)

 […] we find some discriminating structural features for predicting criminality, such as lip curvature, eye inner corner distance, and the so-called nose-mouth angle.
 Above all, the most important discovery of this research is that criminal and non-criminal face images populate two quite distinctive manifolds.
 The variation among criminal faces is significantly greater than that of the non-criminal faces.
 The two manifolds consisting of criminal and non-criminal faces appear to be concentric, with the non-criminal manifold lying in the kernel with a smaller span, exhibiting a law of normality for faces of non-criminals.
-In other words, the faces of general law-biding public have a greater degree of resemblance compared with the faces of criminals, or criminals have a higher degree of dissimilarity in facial appearance than normal people.
+In other words, the faces of the general law-abiding public have a greater degree of resemblance compared with the faces of criminals, or criminals have a higher degree of dissimilarity in facial appearance than normal people.

 Which lessons would you be happy with your local law enforcement authority taking home from this?